-Why fix what you don’t think is broken?
+COVID-19 has put newsletters back in the picture.
+How do you ensure that your current awareness alert is the one that is read?
 Once upon a time a single organisation-wide internal newsletter was good enough.
 However it is increasingly apparent that basic daily alerts are old-fashioned and inadequate.
 Not only that, but businesses need to connect and collaborate with their clients.
-One way of doing this is through easy-to-manage, intelligent, and targeted news updates.

 We all want to do more with the same information; how can it be repackaged, reimagined and relevant for everyone connected with the organisation - and beyond?